 CampingFalls Lake makes a beautiful campsite, and if you camp there you will often have the valley to yourself once the dayhikers leave.
-Fires aren't permitted, and large groups (12+) will need a permit to camp.
+The cirque south of the peak, below the massive face of Indianhouse Mountain, also offers gorgeous camping.
+In either case, fires aren't permitted, and large groups (12+) will need a permit to camp.

 Safety ConcernsIn summer, take bear precautions, particularly in the brushy midsection of the hike where it would be easy, and unfortunate, to take a grizzly by surprise.